QUI SOMMES

 Producer

 Sandrine Rigaud is an investigative journalist and producer.
-She has produced long-form documentaries for French television and investigated numerous economic sectors, notably at Premières Lignes, where she worked for four years.
+She has made long-form documentaries for television and investigated numerous economic sectors, notably at the Premières Lignes Télévision agency where she worked for 4 years.

-Her investigations for the program "Cash Investigation" (France 2) on forced labor in Uzbekistan, food industry lobbying and plastic pollution have been selected and awarded at numerous festivals
+Her investigations for the program "Cash Investigation" (France 2) on forced labor in Uzbekistan, the lobbying of the food industry or plastics have been selected and awarded by many festivals.

 Thierry Mangeard